TaocsZhang/Fairness-regularizers-in-semi-supervised-learning/README.md

 Titanic dataset: ttps://www.kaggle.com/c/titanic/data

 ## Evaluation
-Fairness metrics.py is used to evaluate discrimination level with demographic parity and equal opportunity.

 From these experiments, we can obtain some conclusions.
 1) The proposed framework can make use of unlabeled data to achieve a better trade-off between accuracy and discrimination.
 2) Under the fairness metric of disparate impact, the fairness constraint on mixed labeled and unlabeled data generally has the best trade-off between accuracy and discrimination.
 Under the fairness metric of disparate mistreatment, the fairness constraint on labeled data is used to achieve the trade-off between accuracy and discrimination.
 3) More unlabeled data generally helps to make a better compromise between accuracy and discrimination.
 4) Model choice can affect the trade-off between accuracy and discrimination.
 Our experiments show that SVM is more friendly to achieve a better trade-off than LR.